The Ultimate Guide For Gel Polish Beginners

 My gel polish is lifting and peeling, why is this?

 Follow our guidance for proper preparation and application as above.
 If you have followed them step by step and you are still experiencing peeling, it may be that you have oily nail beds.
-This can easily be fixed by added a primer to your prep routine.
+This can easily be fixed by adding a primer to your prep routine.
 Simply apply our Bluesky Primer before your Base Coat, air dry for 60 seconds, and continue with your manicure.
 This will help to remove any lasting oils from your nail plate, which can be a common cause for gel polish lifting.

-Also be sure to look at your daily routine.
+Also, be sure to look at your daily routine.
 Do you work in a hands-on, manual job?
 Or perhaps you are continuously washing your hands or working with products?
 This can all result in the longevity of your gel manicure being shortened.
 Make sure you’re doing all you can to protect your nails, including wearing gloves where possible for daily tasks and avoid soaking them in hot water for long periods of time, such as when you have a bath.